phensley/cldr-engine/docs/math.md

 # Arbitrary precision math

-A `Decimal` type with arbitrary precision is available.
-You can format and manipulate numbers far beyond the limited precision of JavaScript's `number` type.
+Arbitrary precision support enables formatting and manipulation of numbers far beyond the precision of JavaScript's `number` type.

-There are times when you need to perform arithmetic on numbers prior to formatting, and `Decimal` gives you control over these operations.
+There are times when you need to perform arithmetic on numbers prior to formatting, and these types give you a greater degree of control over these operations.

+ * `Decimal` numbers with a decimal point.
+ * `Rational` to represent fractions.

-`Decimal` values are immutable, so any operations on them return new values.
+Both `Decimal` and `Rational` values are immutable, so any operations on them return new values.

-Arguments to methods that accept `Decimal` also accept `string` or `number` and will automatically coerce those types fo `Decimal`.

 ```typescript
 const n = new Decimal('10');